SCYou27/Projects_ASCON/project_U-Os/0003_training/find_intermediates_16bit/README.md

 		`zip intermediate_values.zip -r intermediate_values/`
 		`rm -vr intermediate_values/ intermediate_values_bytes/`

-4. The resulting zip file (`intermediate_values.zip`) will be used in the later detection procedures:
+4. The resulting zip file (`intermediate_values.zip`) will be used in the later template-profiling procedures:
 	`../template_profiling_16bits_O/`

 5. Directly download the resulting data from our server: